 However, Nikeo Music is up for the challenge!
-As pioneers of self-coined subgenre “worship hop”, the group refuses to suppress their message while acing all test along the way to solidifying their testimony.
+As pioneers of the self-coined subgenre “worship hop”, the group refuses to suppress their message while acing all tests along the way to solidifying their testimony.

 There are several different categories within Gospel music.
 You have Gospel, Christian and Inspirational music.
 How do you guys view this classification system?

 Akida: In the Gospel community we’re so typecasted!
 We have all these different [sub] genres and it’s supposed to be the same message.
-So when you look at Hip-Hop or Pop music, you don’t see artist refer to themselves as a Muslim rapper.
+So when you look at Hip-Hop or Pop music, you don’t see artists refer to themselves as a Muslim rapper.
 They [just] say…I’m a rapper.
-So why should your music be limited in that way.
+So why should your music be limited in that way?

 You [as a group] don’t self-identify as either instead labeling your music what you’ve coined worship hop.
 So, what exactly is Worship Hop?
 How do you come up with the sound?

 Tyne: It’s just our personalities!
 Ish and AP are hardcore Hip-Hop.
 It’s not that I am not a Hip-Hop fan but [Hip-Hop] wasn’t my era.
 I was more into R&B and Pop.
 So I have a different mindset.
 Also, I’m younger and the only woman in the group.
 So all of our different ways of thinking and musical influences just came together.

 Aida and AP: There was a long period of time before we decided what lane or where we wanted to go.